»»»Home «««

 }

-The examples of overloaded functions are Toped build-in functions like addbox, addpoly etc. described later in this manual.
+An example of overloaded functions are Toped build-in functions like addbox, addpoly etc. described later in this manual.

 [Warning]Warning